 3. Vin Scully-

-Vin Scully was the hall-of-fame announcer for the Los Angeles Dodgers.
+Vin Scully was the hall-of-fame announcer for the Los Angeles Dodgers who passed away in 2022.

-The greatest of all-time has been announcing Dodger games for 65 straight years!
+The greatest of all-time announced Dodger games for 65 straight years!
 He called his 19th no-hitter when Clayton Kershaw accomplished it.